kellygrape/brume/_assignments/2015-02-02-assignments.md

 Finish you work on your layout begun in class.
 For extra practice, work on one or two of the other layouts.

+Buy the Javascript book from our class syllabus.
+You will have an assigned reading from this next week.

 ##To Read

 Read the following from Lesson 5 in Hack Design